Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 D) Build Internal Links

-With that said, build internal links to collection and product pages, which will drive traffic to those pages and result in sales.
+With that said, build internal links to collection and product pages, which will drive organic traffic to those pages and result in sales.

 E) Don’t Forget To Add A Call-To-Action Button